Towns Improvement Clauses Act 1847

 The Towns Improvement Clauses Act 1847 (10 & 11 Vict. c.
-34) was an act of the Parliament of the United Kingdom that standardised provisions and definitions relating to the development and improvement of urban infrastructure in towns in the United Kingdom..
+34) is an act of the Parliament of the United Kingdom that standardised provisions and definitions relating to the development and improvement of urban infrastructure in towns in the United Kingdom..

+The act is the first act of Parliament to have been given a short title.

-As of 2025, the act remains in force in the United Kingdom.
+As of 2026, the act remains in force in the United Kingdom.

+Subsequent developments

+Sections 200–208 of the act, including those sections as incorporated in any other act, were repealed by section 1(1) of, and part VIII of the schedule to, the Statute Law (Repeals) Act 1975, which came into force on 13 March 1975.